Characterisation of Laser Wakefield Acceleration Efficiency with Octave Spanning Near-IR Spectrum Measurements

 Due to contributions by dephasing, drive laser evolution, beam injection and beam loss (changing $N_B$), the extraction efficiency is not a constant but changes along the accelerator length.
-For the results of this paper, we measure the accelerator averaged extraction efficiency $\eta_b$, i.e. the ratio of the total energy gained by the electron beam to the energy lost by the laser pulse.
+For the results of this paper, we measure the accelerator averaged extraction efficiency $\eta_b$, i.e. the ratio of the total energy gained by the electron beam to the energy lost by the laser pulse over the full acceleration length.

-An experiment was performed (see appendix for the experimental schematic) with the Gemini laser at the Central Laser Facility.
-Each pulse contained \unit[$6.3 \pm 0.6$]{J} in a pulse length of \unit[$\tau_{\rm FWHM} =45 \pm 4$]{fs}, giving a peak power of \unit[$P_0 = 134 \pm 22$]{TW}.
-The linearly polarized pulse was focused to a spot width of \unit[$40 (\pm 2)$]{$\mu$m} \unit[$\times 50 (\pm 2)$]{$\mu$m} (FWHM) with an $f/40$ parabolic mirror.
-A deformable mirror was used to optimize the wavefront, giving a peak intensity in vacuum of \unit[$I_0 = 4.6 (\pm 0.8 ) \times 10^{18}$]{W cm$^{-2}$} and a peak normalised vector potential $a_0=1.46\pm0.12$ at focus.
+An experiment was performed (setup as shown in supplemental materials) with the Gemini laser at the Central Laser Facility.
+Each pulse contained \unit[$6.3 \pm 0.6$]{J} in a pulse length of \unit[$\tau_{\rm FWHM} =52 \pm 4$]{fs}, with a peak power of \unit[$P_0 = 113 \pm 19$]{TW}.
+The pulse had a positive chirp of \unit[500]{fs$^2$} compared to the shortest pulse length of \unit[45]{fs}.
+The pulse was focused to a spot width of \unit[$50 (\pm 2)$]{$\mu$m} \unit[$\times 40 (\pm 2)$]{$\mu$m} ($x \times y$ FWHM) using an $f/40$ parabolic mirror and was linearly polarised along the $x$-axis.
+A deformable mirror was used to optimize the wavefront, giving a peak intensity in vacuum of \unit[$I_0 = 3.9 (\pm 0.7 ) \times 10^{18}$]{W cm$^{-2}$} and a peak normalised vector potential $a_0=1.34\pm0.11$ at focus.

 The laser pulse was focused into a 3D printed two-stage gas cell \cite{Hussein2019SR}, filled with a 2\%/98\% nitrogen/helium mix for the first `injector' stage and pure helium in the second `accelerator' stage.
 The cell walls had \unit[1]{mm} wide vertical slits to allow for the gas cell to be translated vertically.
 This enabled the accelerator length to be adjusted continuously as the exit wall was angled at \unit[45]{$^{\circ}$} to the vertical plane.
-The injector stage has an internal length of \unit[3]{mm} and the accelerator length was variable over \unit[8-21]{mm}, giving a total gas cell length \unit[14-26]{mm} (including the cell boundaries).
+The injector stage has an internal length of \unit[3]{mm} and the accelerator length was variable over \unit[8-21]{mm}, giving a total gas cell length \unit[14-27]{mm} (including the cell boundaries).
 The electron density in the gas cells was varied in the range \unit[$n_e= 0-2.6 \times 10^{18}$]{cm$^{-3}$}, which was diagnosed by observing the spectrum of Raman side-scattering from plasma waves generated by low intensity ($a_0<1$), long duration (\unit[$\tau_{\mathrm{FWHM}}\approx 200$]{fs}) laser pulses \cite{Matsuoka2010PRL}.